 Can chocolate lower your risk of this common condition?

 Has the pandemic got you buying – and henceforth eating – more chocolate than usual?
-According to a recent study in the European Journal of Preventative Cardiology, that may not entirely a bad thing, at least for your heart health.
+According to a study in the European Journal of Preventative Cardiology, that may not entirely a bad thing, at least for your heart health.

 “In this study, it found that eating chocolate once a week could help keep the heart’s blood vessels healthy, lowering your risk of coronary artery disease,” explains April Jensen, nurse practitioner at Aurora Health Center in Menominee, MI.
 “Let’s break it down a bit.”